dilipksah/Coursera_Capstone_NYC/README.md

 # Capstone Project: Find Best Neighborhood to Fight Pandemic in NYC

-It repository contains codes and jupyter notebook of this project.
+This repository contains codes and jupyter notebook of this project.
 This also contains report and intermediate files generate in between.

 ## Useful links for this project.